geewynn/infra-design/kubernetes-centric/design.md

 **Rationale:**

-- Task requirements focus on high availability within a region
 - Multi-region adds significant complexity (data replication, cross-region latency, DNS failover)
 - 99.95% SLA achievable with single-region, multi-AZ architecture
 - Can be extended to multi-region for disaster recovery in future phase